turingschool/backend-curriculum-site/module4/lessons/asynchronous_js_instructor.md

 After this, students should now get the general idea of synchronous vs. asynchronous code, and understand setTimeouts.
 They should probably take a pom.

-Code for instructor to run in browser (recommend you tee this up before class to avoid wasting time coy and pasting):
+Code for instructor to run in browser (recommend you tee this up before class to avoid wasting time coy and pasting - or use [this link](https://repl.it/@ameseee/Async-Starbucks?language=javascript)):

 ```js
 function orderCakePop() {